hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 $ cp /n/groups/hbctraining/harwell-datasets/workshop_material/results/visualization/bigWig/*chip.bw visualization/bigWig/
 ```

-## Assessing read density between replicates
+## Evaluating signal in PRDM16 binding sites

 We have already shown that for our WT samples there are a good number of overlapping regions between replicates.
 Using `bedtools` we were able to extract a bed file of those consensus peaks.
-The next question is, **what kind of signal is observed for each replicate across these shared regions?**
+These shared regions represent our most confident set of PRDM16 binding sites in the developing cortex.
+The next question is, **what kind of signal is observed for each WT replicate across these shared regions?**

+### 1. Create the matrix
 The first step in generating the profile plot is to create the matrix.
 The `computeMatrix` command accepts multiple bigWig files and multiple region files (BED format) to create a count matrix.
 The command can also filter and sort regions according to their scores.
 For each window, `computeMatrix` will calculate scores based on the read density values in the bigWig files.

 Below we describe the **parameters** we will be using: